brianmccrory/jazzofjapan/_albums/hikari-ichihara-group-move-on.md

    - L1200521-1024.jpg
    - L1110588-1024.jpg
 videos:
-   - {url: "https://youtu.be/O6MD9kjDD28", comment: "Audio sample from “Yamikuro”, the first track on this album"}
+   - {url: "https://youtu.be/O6MD9kjDD28", comment: "Excerpt from “Yamikuro”, the first track on this album"}
    - {url: "https://youtu.be/JV_7YAx3mCA", comment: "Video of Hikari Ichihara playing “Can You Repeat the Past” from the 2014 album “Dear Gatsby”"}
 audio:
 ---